getsentry/sentry-docs/src/wizard/python/starlette.md

 pip install --upgrade 'sentry-sdk[starlette]'
 ```

-2. To configure the SDK, initialize it before your app has been initialized:

-Sentry SDK will auto enabled support for Starlette if you have the `starlette` Python package installed in your project.
-There is no configuration options you need to add when initializing the Sentry SDK, everything works out of the box.
+2. To configure the SDK, initialize it before your app has been initialized.
+The Sentry SDK automatically enables support for Starlette if you have the `starlette` Python package installed in your project.
+There are no configuration options you need to add when initializing the Sentry SDK as everything works out of the box:

 ```python
 from starlette.applications import Starlette